 Election betting a no-go in New Jersey

 For DraftKings, it’s about more than adding an amusing element to Election Night, however.
-It’s all about growing the customer base.
+It’s about growing the customer base.

 Offering this contest on a free-to-play basis enables DraftKings to connect with potential new customers in jurisdictions where the DraftKings Sportsbook app is not yet available.

-Once the company has that information, it can start marketing its other products to them that are legal in their jurisdictions.
+Once the company has that information, it can start marketing other products to them that are legal in their jurisdictions.

 No matter who wins the election on Nov.
 3, if the presidential pool adds to DraftKings’ customer base, DraftKings will be a winner as well.